social-proof-examples-to-try-in-your-digital-marketing_o

 People Like You Example

-If so, you can display that feed directly on your website using a social feed plugin like Smash Balloon.
-Their Social Wall Pro tool lets you combine multiple feeds in one place to display on your WordPress site.
+You can also display your own customers right on your site using a social feed plugin like Smash Balloon.
+Their Social Wall Pro tool combines multiple social feeds into one display.

 smash balloon social wall demo